DataDog/datadog-agent/pkg/forwarder/internal/retry/README.md

 When the retry queue in memory is full and a new transaction need to be added, some transactions from the retry queue are removed and serialized into a new file on disk.
 The amount of transaction data serialized at a time from the Agent is controlled by the option `forwarder_flush_to_disk_mem_ratio`.

-When the forwarder attemps to retry previously failed transactions, it first retries the HTTP transactions stored in memory.
+When the forwarder attempts to retry previously failed transactions, it first retries the HTTP transactions stored in memory.
 Once the in-memory retry queue is empty, the forwarder then retries the transactions stored in the newest on-disk transaction file and removes it.

 ### Adding transactions to the retry queue